Ataing1/arize-take-home/README.md

 The paper focused more on addressing technical training considerations rather than specific challenges, with emphasis on optimization strategies and regularization techniques to improve model performance.

-# lessons and things that went well and didn't go well

-So for most of the time i spent implementing this project i used open ai GPT 4o mini. in this case gpt 4 was too smart for it's own good, as it was able to answer the questions with or without the added context of what was retrieved from the vector store.
-GPT 4o mini was bad because it failed to adhere to the prompt where i told it to only use the context from the retrievals to answer the questions.
-When i switched to claude, claude began to adhere strictly to the context and highlighted some problem with my rag system. the data collection was good, but the questions i was testing the RAG system on were bad. i was asking the RAG questions tangentially related like "How did different research teams adapt the Transformer architecture for their specific tasks?" when that's not something that can be retrieved from "Attention is all you need" and those papers that it referenced.
-If i had more time i would try to include papers which cited "Attention is all you need" which whose context might have been able to answer the question "How did different research teams adapt the Transformer architecture for their specific tasks?"
-After asking the RAG questions about the actual pdfs stored, the claude was able to perform very well adn adhered closely to the prompt.
+# Lessons Learned
+During the implementation of this project, I experienced several key insights:

+1. Model Selection:
+    - Initially used OpenAI GPT-4, which proved too capable as it answered questions with or without the retrieved context
+    - Tested GPT-4 Mini, which failed to adhere to the prompt requiring answers based solely on retrieved context
+    - Finally settled on Claude, which strictly adhered to the context and highlighted issues in the RAG system

+2. Data Collection:
+    - The document collection process worked well Question testing revealed limitations in the document scope
+    -  Questions like "How did different research teams adapt the Transformer architecture for their specific tasks?" couldn't be answered from the original paper and its references alone
+    - Future improvement: Include papers that cite "Attention Is All You Need" to provide broader context

+3. System Performance:
+    - After refining questions to focus on the actual content of stored PDFs, Claude performed well and maintained strict adherence to the prompt